-The following segment information has been prepared in accordance with IFRS 8, "Operating Segments", which defines the requirements for the disclosure of financial information of an entity's operating segments.
+The following segment information has been prepared in accordance with IFRS 8, 'Operating Segments', which defines the requirements for the disclosure of financial information of an entity's operating segments.
 IFRS 8 follows the management approach, which is the basis for decision making within the Group.

 The Board consider the Group on a Business Unit basis.
 Reports by Business Unit are used by the chief decision-maker in the Group.
-Significant operating segments are: Vista Applications Division; advance Applications Division; Online Services Division; and Marketing Communications Division ("PCG").
+Significant operating segments are: Vista; advance; Online; and PCG.
 This split of business segments is based on the products and services each offer.
-The Enterprise Business Unit has been sub divided into advance and Vista from the beginning of 2012.

 Vista sells author2reader publishing management systems, advance sells the new generation of enterprise level publishing management systems.
-Online provides ingentaconnect, pub2web and ICS online products, and Marketing Communications provides consultancy service in sales and marketing and also full service representation services expertise to publishers.
+Online provides ingentaconnect, pub2web and ICS online products, and PCG provides consultancy service in sales and marketing and also full service representation services expertise to publishers.
 The reported operating segments derive their revenues from the revenue streams reported in the revenue analysis in note 2.
-A further discussion of revenue streams within each division is included on page 8.
+A further discussion of revenue streams within each division is included on pages 2 to 5.
 All revenues are derived from trade with external parties.

-Property, plant and equipment is held in the UK £174K (2011: £190K), the USA £162K (2011: £118K), Brazil £6K (2011: £5K) and Australia £1K (2011: £2K)
+Property, plant and equipment is held in the UK £188K (2012: £174K), the USA £156K (2012: £162K), Brazil £4K (2012: £6K) and Australia £1K (2012: £1K)

-One customer contributed more than 10% of revenue (2011: one).
-The Group's operations are located in the United Kingdom, North America.
-Brazil, India, China and Australia.
+One customer contributed more than 10% of revenue (2012: one).
+The Group's operations are located in the United Kingdom, North America, Brazil, India, China and Australia.
 Any transactions between Business Units are on normal commercial terms and conditions.

-Segment information by business unit is presented below.
+Segment information by Business Unit is presented below.